Long take

-In filmmaking, a long take (also called a continuous take or continuous shot) is a shot with a duration much longer than the conventional editing pace either of the film itself or of films in general.
+In filmmaking, a long take (also called a continuous take, continuous shot, or oner) is shot with a duration much longer than the conventional editing pace either of the film itself or of films in general.
 Significant camera movement and elaborate blocking are often elements in long takes, but not necessarily so.
-The term "long take" should not be confused with the term "long shot", which refers to the distance between the camera and its subject and not to the temporal length of the shot itself.
+The term "long take" should not be confused with the term "long shot", which refers to the use of a long-focus lens and not to the duration of the take.
 The length of a long take was originally limited to how much film the magazine of a motion picture camera could hold, but the advent of digital video has considerably lengthened the maximum potential length of a take.

 Early examples

 When filming Rope (1948), Alfred Hitchcock intended for the film to have the effect of one long continuous take, but the camera magazines available could hold not more than 1000 feet of 35 mm film.
-As a result, each take used up to a whole roll of film and lasts up to 10 minutes.
+As a result, each take uses up to a whole roll of film and lasts up to 10 minutes.
 Many takes end with a dolly shot to a featureless surface (such as the back of a character's jacket), with the following take beginning at the same point by zooming out.
 The entire film consists of only 11 shots.

-Andy Warhol and collaborating avant-garde filmmaker Jonas Mekas shot a 485-minute-long experimental film, Empire (1965), on 10 rolls of film using an Auricon camera via 16 mm film which allowed longer takes than its 35 mm counterpart.
-"The camera took a 1,200ft roll of film that would shoot for roughly 33 minutes."
+Andy Warhol and collaborating avant-garde filmmaker Jonas Mekas shot a 485-minute-long experimental film, Empire (1965), on 10 rolls of film using an Auricon camera via 16 mm film, which allowed longer takes than its 35 mm counterpart.
+"The camera took a 1,200 ft roll of film that would shoot for roughly 33 minutes."